On Good Friday, the New York Stock Exchange and Capital Group’s U.S. offices will be closed.

 Make a next-gen connection

 As wealth shifts, it falls into more hands, in many cases those of female clients.
 For a new mother, the birth of a child presents the opportunity to make important financial decisions that will affect her family for years to come.
-According to a 2020 study from McKinsey, American women are projected to control most of the $30 trillion of inherited financial assets from baby boomers by 2030.
-This study also found that women in the United States tend to be more concerned than men about meeting their financial goals.7 Engaging female investors by showing you understand their motivations is important, so capitalize on this skill.
+According to Cerulli's U.S. High-Net-Worth and Ultra-High-Net-Worth Markets Report from December 2024, American women are projected to control most of the $54 trillion of inherited financial assets from baby boomers by 2048.
+Engaging female investors by showing you understand their motivations is important, so capitalize on this skill.
 In many cases, you’re helping them “change their family tree” by adding a 529 plan to the wealth-building process.

 And let’s not forget the beneficiaries of these 529 plans.
 As that generation comes of age and uses their education to build strong careers, the conversations with you can continue.
 By establishing yourself as their trusted advisor early, you may have more opportunities to serve them in the future.